guunno/plant_splicer/README.md

 # Tips
 - Press the escape key to go back to menu
 - The editor closes with the main render window
-- Press W to save, L to load, and P to save (if a paths are provided in editor)
+- Press W to save, L to load, and P to splice (if a paths are provided in editor)
 - Rename .genome files when they are created
 - When splicing, try to use plants that make use of a similar number of genomes
 - Use more genomes